Optical skyrmions and other topological quasiparticles of light

 \textbf{Skyrmions and merons in structured media}\\[2pt]

-\textbf{Skyrmions in liquid crystals.} As discussed above, the optical skyrmions in evanescent fields are limited to N\'eel-type topological textures, and it is a challenge to generate optical Bloch-type skyrmions at the interface of homogeneous media.
+\textbf{Skyrmions in the presence of chirality}.
+As discussed above, the optical skyrmions in evanescent fields are limited to N\'eel-type topological textures, and it is a challenge to generate optical Bloch-type skyrmions at the interface of homogeneous media.
+In contrast to Neel-type skyrmions, the Bloch-type also requires helicity, therefore, the control of Bloch-type skyrmions can bring additional degree of freedom to control more diversified quasiparticle textures.
 This limitation can be overcome exploiting optical fields in complex, spatially modulated media.
-Bloch-type spin-skyrmions were theoretically proposed in a designer multilayer chiral liquid crystal structures~\cite{zhang2021bloch}, in which chirality-dependent twisted features occur in the spin vector field to realize evolution from N\'eel-type to Bloch-type skyrmions.
-Thus, the vorticity can be achieved as an additional degree of freedom for extending applications to optical chiral sensing and data storage technologies.
-It has also been reported that the optical half-skyrmions (merons) can be experimentally generated by confining light into a liquid-crystal-filled microcavity (Fig.~\ref{f2}\textbf{e})~\cite{krol2021observation}.
-In this case, the skyrmionic textures with higher-order vorticity were realized in the polarization Stokes field of light in liquid crystal cavities with stability provided by anisotropic refractive index structure of liquid crystals.
-While the latter approach was demonstrated for merons, anisotropy of the medium may provide additional degree of freedom to develop new topological skyrmionic states in the future.\\[4pt]
+Bloch-type spin-skyrmions were theoretically proposed in a designer multilayer chiral liquid crystal structure~\cite{zhang2021bloch}, in which chirality-dependent twisted features occur in the spin vector field.
+The required vorticity can be achieved as an additional degree of freedom for extending applications to optical chiral sensing and data storage technologies.
+The meron textures of the polarization Stokes field was experimentally generated by confining light into a liquid-crystal-filled microcavity (Fig.~\ref{f2}\textbf{e})~\cite{krol2021observation}.
+Anisotropy of the medium may provide additional degree of freedom to develop new topological skyrmionic states in the future.\\[4pt]